datacarpentry/astronomy-python/_extras/guide.md

 * When you define phi1_min, phi1_max, etc go back to Figure 1 and show learners the region you are defining, connecting the min and max values to the coordinates in the GD-1 frame.
 This is another place you can mention the benefit of using the GD-1 frame is that we can define a rectangle around the stream.

-### Episode 3: Proper motion
+### Episode 3: Tabular Data and Transformations
-* This is a really long episode.
-But, by the end of it you will have prototyped making the first row of Figure 1.
-Make sure to keep your eyes on the prize.
-This is likely the last episode of Day 1

 * Transforming back: the discussion about the motivation to transform back to GD-1 frame is a great time to have student build up some intuition about the proper motion selection and how this relates to the physical picture.
 Remind them again that GD-1 is a globular cluster that is being pulled into a stream along the phi1 direction.
 This means that GD-1 stars should have non-zero motion along the phi1 direction and motion close to 0 in the phi2 direction.

 * Do not let learners get too hung up on setting the distance and radial velocity to constants.
 For distance, the parallax is so close to 0 that they are unreliable and as mentioned, the radial velocity is to avoid errors.

 * The plot at the end of the reflex correction is a good example of an intermediate step to determining the best filter for GD-1 stars.
 You can imagine doing this data exploration yourself and trying first a purely spatial plot, then realizing that there are too many non-GD-1 stars included and that you need another way to filter out foreground stars.
 Proper motion!

-* This episode takes a slight detour to introduce a few features of Pandas DataFrames.
-To keep this connected to the story, you can talk about how data exploration is an important part of prototyping your query and making sure you are getting the results you expect in the format you expect them in.

 * In this episode we are going to define a few functions that we will use in other episodes.
 This process of prototyping inline and then writing a function is very common.
 Especially with `make_dataframe` this is a good opportunity to show how the different steps you have performed over the last episode can be elegantly strung together.
 While defining these functions now takes a little longer, its good to do it when the code is still fresh in learn's minds and will be really useful later.

+### Episode 4: Proper motion
+* This is likely the final episode of day 1 in a two day workshop.

+* This episode takes a slight detour to introduce a few features of Pandas DataFrames.
+To keep this connected to the story, you can talk about how data exploration is an important part of prototyping your query and making sure you are getting the results you expect in the format you expect them in.

 * Starting with selecting the centerline, we do a series of filters on different data frames.
 Take a minute before you teach this section to make sure you understand what each one represents.
 We use `results_df` to build `centerline_df`.
 We use `centerline_df` to determine proper motion limits.
 We use the proper motion limits determined from `centerline_df` to select GD-1 stars from `results_df`.
 This is `selected_df`.